 Host Name -- (Required) This is the remote host's DNS name or IP address.
 The the hostname should include the username, in the form username@hostname or username@ipaddress if the user name on the remote host is different from the user on the local host.
 If this field is changed in an existing remote host configuration, Wing will try to find remote resources on the new host name.

-WINGHOME -- (Required) This is the full path to the installation location of Wing IDE on the remote host.
-If Wing IDE is not already installed there, Wing will offer to install the necessary files so that remote development will work.
+WINGHOME -- (Required) This is the full path to the installation location of Wing's remote agent on the remote host.
+If missing, Wing will offer to create this directory and install the necessary files.
+If you have a copy of Wing Pro installed on the remote host already, this can set to its installation directory and no remote agent installation will be needed.

 Python Executable -- This is the Python to use for running Wing's remote agent and for debugging or executing remotely.
 This can be left blank if python can be found on the PATH and is a supported version of Python.
 Otherwise, it should be the name of a Python that can be found on the PATH, the path relative to the configured base directory to a Python executable, or the full path to the Python executable.